-Inflation 2.5% Salary increases, including inflation 3.5-5.35% Investment rate of return 7.0%, net of pension plan investment expense, including Inflation
+2.5%3.5-5.35%7.0%, net of pension plan investment expense, including Inflation

 Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
 This would provide an assumed investment return rate for Government Accounting Standards Board ("GASB") purposes of slightly more than the assumed 7.0%.
 However, since the difference was minimal, and a more conservative 7.0% investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 7.0% to simplify preparation of pension liabilities.